-Title IX Coordinator

-David Blom

-500 Lincoln Dr., 354 Bascom Hall, Madison, WI

-(608) 890-3788 | david.blom@wisc.edu
+Title IX Coordinator Lauren Hasselbacher 500 Lincoln Dr., 361 Bascom Hall, Madison, WI (608) 890-3788 | lauren.hasselbacher@wisc.edu titleix\coordinator@wisc.edu the location of the crime.

-titleix coordinator@wisc.edu

-Wisconsin Telecommunications Relay Service (for the hearing impaired), dial 711 comply with a request for assistance in notifying law enforcement.
-Victims also have the right to decline to notify law enforcement.
-If the crime occurred on UW-Madison property, UWPD has jurisdiction.
-If the crime occurred off campus, the victim can notify the appropriate local law enforcement agency with jurisdiction at the location of the crime.
 UWPD will assist the victim in identifying the correct law enforcement agency and will assist the victim in reporting it to that agency.
-Victims have the right to NOT notify law enforcement or report the crime if they so choose and are over 18.
+Victims have the right to NOT notify law enforcement or report the crime if they so choose.